adfinis/adsy-trainings/susecap-workshop/9001_introduction/modul_introduction_9001.md

 * SUSE **C**loud **A**pplication **P**lattform
 * Cloud Foundry on SUSE CaasP or native K8s
 * installed and configured via Helm Charts
-* Hosting of cf applications
+* PaaS for applications
+* Code deployment
 * specifically for stateless/12f apps

 ## What SUSE CAP is not